HielSaraiva/HielSaraiva/README.md

 ### About Me

 I'm a Computer Engineering student at the Federal Institute of Education, Science and Technology of Ceará (IFCE).
-I have experience in system development, with a strong focus on back-end using **Python (Django)** and **Java (Spring Framework)**.
+I have experience in system development, with a strong focus on back-end using Python (Django) and Java (Spring Framework).

-Currently, I work as a Systems Development Intern at **LAPADA - Applied Research Laboratory for Development in Automation**.
-There, I develop and enhance features for the IoT system **ChronoAir**, using Python, Django, and ESP32 hardware, resulting in a robust solution for home and business automation.
+I previously worked as a Systems Development Intern at LAPADA - Applied Research Laboratory for Development in Automation, where I developed and improved features for the IoT system ChronoAir, integrating Python, Django, and ESP32 hardware to create a robust solution for home and business automation.

-I have solid knowledge in software architecture, asynchronous processing (**Celery**, **RabbitMQ**), data persistence, and automation.
-I'm passionate about creating robust and scalable solutions that integrate software and hardware to solve complex problems.
+I have solid knowledge in software architecture, asynchronous processing (Celery, RabbitMQ), data persistence, and automation.
+I'm passionate about designing robust and scalable solutions that combine software and hardware to solve complex real-world problems.

 ### Technical Skills